Solar Impulse: Design

-The wingspan of Solar Impulse 2 is 71.9 m, slightly less than that of an Airbus A380, the world's largest passenger airliner, but compared with the 500-ton A380, the carbon-fibre Solar Impulse weighs only about 2.3 t, little more than an average SUV.
+The wingspan of Solar Impulse 2 is 71.9 m, slightly less than that of an Airbus A380, the world's largest passenger airliner, but compared with the 500-tonne A380, the carbon-fibre Solar Impulse weighs only about 2.3 t, little more than an average SUV.
 It features a non-pressurized cockpit 3.8 m3 in size and advanced avionics, including limited functionality of an autopilot that allows the pilot to sleep for up to 20 minutes at a time, enabling multi-day transcontinental and trans-oceanic flights.
 Supplemental oxygen and various other environmental support systems allow the pilot to cruise up to an altitude of 12000 m.

 Specifications

+Operational history

-Operational historySolar Impulse 2 was first publicly displayed on 9 April 2014.
+Solar Impulse 2 was first publicly displayed on 9 April 2014.
 Its inaugural flight took place on 2 June 2014, piloted by Markus Scherdel.
 The aircraft averaged a ground speed of 30 knots, and reached an altitude of 5500 ft.
 The first night flight was completed on 26 October 2014, and the aircraft reached its maximum altitude during a flight on 28 October 2014.

 2015–16 circumnavigation of the Earth

 The repair work to the aircraft's main spar delayed Solar Impulse 2's circumnavigation of the Earth from 2012 to 2015.
 The aircraft was delivered to Masdar City in Abu Dhabi for the World Future Energy Summit in late January 2015, and it began the journey from Al Bateen Executive Airport on 9 March 2015.
 It was scheduled to return to the same location in August 2015.
 A mission control centre for the circumnavigation was established in Monaco, using satellite links to gather real-time flight telemetry and remain in constant contact with the aircraft and the support team.
 The route followed by Solar Impulse 2 was entirely in the Northern Hemisphere.
-It left Abu Dhabi, then it headed east to nearby Oman and India."Solar Impulse lands in California after Pacific crossing", BBC, 24 April 2016 Twelve stops were originally planned along the route, with pilots Borschberg and Piccard alternating; at each stop, the crew awaited good weather conditions along the next leg of the route.
+It left Abu Dhabi, then it headed east to nearby Oman and India.
+Twelve stops were originally planned along the route, with pilots Borschberg and Piccard alternating; at each stop, the crew awaited good weather conditions along the next leg of the route.
 For most of its time airborne, Solar Impulse 2 cruised at a ground speed of between 50 and 100 kph, usually at the slower end of that range at night to save power.
 Legs of the flight crossing the Pacific and Atlantic oceans were the longest stages of the circumnavigation, taking up to five days and nights.
 On multi-day flights, the pilots took 20-minute naps and used yoga or other exercises to promote blood flow and maintain alertness.